Calchiwo/rocjettech/README.md

 ## 🧩 Projects – The Wodi-Styles

-**Wodi-Styles** is a growing collection of clean, simple tools for creators and developers.
+**BuiltByWodi®** is a growing collection of clean, simple tools for creators and developers.

 Here are some of the projects I’ve built:

-- 🌍 **WodiWideWeb** – My personal site and digital story
+- 🌍 **WodiWideWeb** – My personal storytelling platform where I document my journey , reflections, lessons and projects
-- 🧮 **WodiC** – A small code editor for testing ideas
+- 🧮 **WodiC** – A voice calculator with AI and scientific tools
-- ⏱️ **WodiWaitlist** – A simple waitlist tool for indie launches
+- ⏱️ **WodiWaitlist** – A wait-list platform for collecting emails sign-ups ahead of my future launches

 ### Coming soon: